ANALYTICS SOLUTIONS2025-12-26

 The investment has to be of mind, matter and money”.

-A crucial first step in this transformation is for IT and business divisions to come together and brainstorm on several issues, starting with a postmortem of the prevailing in-house technology.
+A crucial first step in this transformation is for IT and business divisions to come together to brainstorm several issues, starting with a postmortem of the current in-house technology.

-It is evident that once the business goals are defined, and the future growth mapped out, the technology required to become a data-centric Enterprise needs to be identified.
-In this process, they will face this question – do I need to re-invent my entire tech stack?
+Once the business goals are defined and the future growth mapped out, the technology required to become a data-centric Enterprise needs to be identified.
+In this process, they will face this question: Do I need to re-invent my entire tech stack?

-As the huge amounts of data start flowing in, it becomes a challenge for Enterprises to store, retrieve and process it using the traditional application architectures.
+As vast amounts of data flow in, it becomes challenging for Enterprises to store, retrieve, and process it using traditional application architectures.
 For a data-centric business, what is needed is an agile, data-centric architecture that responds to constant change.

 There’s obviously no single system available that can address the large and ever-increasing scale of data and its computation.
-But there are new infrastructure and application concepts, largely based on artificial intelligence, emerging to address these problems of data-centric computing.
+But new infrastructure and application concepts, primarily based on artificial intelligence, are emerging to address these problems in data-centric computing.

 Here’s what the biggies have done.
 Microsoft Azure or Amazon Web Services, for example, use distributed architectures that work in tandem.
 Each also retains the ability to scale as the data load goes up.

-But this may not necessarily be what your business may have to also do while turning data-centric.
-Data team leaders need to sit with business heads and discuss their critical business priorities, before deciding on the tech solution.
+But this may not necessarily be what your business has to do while turning data-centric.
+Data team leaders need to sit with business heads and discuss their critical business priorities before deciding on the tech solution.

-Data leaders in the Enterprise need to automate the data source and distribution of analytics to various interested parties internally.
+Data leaders in the Enterprise need to automate data sources and analytics distribution to various internal stakeholders.
 For this, they may deploy an architecture that prefers the shared data models over individual data applications having their own separate models.